 - Department of Statistics Graduate Teaching Assistantships: Students in the MS in Statistics program may be eligible for an assistantship.
 The Department only offers 5-10 new teaching assistantships to MS and PhD students each year.

 Data Science Meetups & Communities in South Carolina

-Carolina is still building its data science community, but most cities have at least one major meetup.
-Better yet, USC’s Department of Computer Science & Engineering maintains a list of local Columbia Technology Events.
+Carolina is still building its data science community, but there are some Meetup options available.
 If you’re in the Fort Mill area, you can also take advantage of the scores of groups in Charlotte, NC.

-- Charleston Data Analytics: CDA is the biggest data science meetup in Silicon Harbor, with lots of talks & tutorials on tools & technologies (e.g. neural networks, machine learning in R, etc.).
-Meetings are usually held in Charleston’s Iron Yard.
+- Charleston Data Science: This meetup features lots of talks and tutorials on tools & technologies (e.g. neural networks, machine learning in R, etc.).

 - Charleston Women in Tech: It may not be as focused as some of the other meetups, but women data scientists will find a lot of support here.
 There are regular seminars, networking events, mentor luncheons, and volunteer opportunities.